GModal/AUCOP/AUCOP-guitarToy16x/README.md

 - Mix Amount: Mix the filtered signal with the incoming signal.
 - Level: Overall volume output level.

+### Patch specific

+- Load Patch File: Loads a bank of patches.

+**AUCOP**: An Unfortunate Collection Of Plugins

+Plugin build from a *PureData* vanilla patch, with *Camomile*.

+Version: 0.1.71a
+Author: Doug Garmon

+--
 #### Notes:
 A post-distortion filter is appled before the signal is upsampled.
 It's currently set to a low frequency, to suppress higher harmonic alias issues.